“Majnoun Layla” is a suite of 6 movements for Piano (and optional Req)

 The final repetition is a slow fade out, which becomes slower. heavier and quieter, always emphasizing the dialog between the accents of the left and right hand, which will be a transition to the fifth movement.

-Note that these two movements should be played without stop in between (attaca)
+Note that these two movements should be played without stopping in between (attaca)

 ألست وعدتني ياقلبُ أنّي